Comparable transactions

-Comparable transactions, in the context of mergers and acquisitions, is one of the conventional methods to value a company for sale.
+Comparable transactions, in the context of mergers and acquisitions (M&A), is one of the conventional methods to value a company for sale.
 The main approach of the method is to look at similar or comparable transactions where the acquisition target has a similar business model and similar client base to the company being evaluated.
 The value of a business is then arrived at using a similar multiple of the company's EBITDA as demonstrated by multiples of EBITDA achieved in past, completed transactions of comparable businesses in the sector.

-See Valuation using multiples more generally.
+See valuation using multiples more generally.
 This approach is fundamentally different from that of DCF valuation method, which calculates intrinsic value.